xxwilliam/assignment-1/README.md

 <p>Security Specialist.
 My role would be delivering Cyber Security out comes by my self or as part of a team, communicating with vend ors, and outside authorities.
-I would have to have attention to detail for tracking complex security requirements across systems and domains, and with Australian Government security requirements under PSPF,DSPF and ISM.
+I would have to have attention to detail for tracking complex security requirements across systems and domains, and with Australian Government security requirements under (PSPF) Protective Security Policy Framwork, (DSPF), Defence Security Principles Framwork, and (ISM) Imformation Security Manual.
  An IT degree with Industry experience in security risk management in complex systems is preferable with certificates in, CPP.
 (CISSP), Certified Information Systems Security Professional.I would need atleast 5 years cumulative paid full-time work experience in at least two domains of the CISSP Common Book of Knowledge.
 Getting 4-year college education degree or a regional equivalent of a cissp credential from the (ISC)2 approved list.
 (CISM), Certified Information Security Manager.This is a 4-day course provides an intense environment in which participants can acquire, thoroughly and properly, the skills and knowledge expected of a world-class information security manager.
 (CPP) The Certified Protection Professional  designation is awarded to experienced security practitioners who have demonstrated in-depth knowledge and management skills in eight key areas of security.
 Those who have earned the CPP are (ASIS) board-certified in security management.
 (ASIS) The Australian Secret Intelligence Service /ˈeɪsɪs/ (ASIS) is the foreign intelligence agency of Australia, tasked with the covert collection of information overseas through personal contacts and other means of human intelligence</p>